 SiteLink indicates there are no Geological Conservation Review Sites (GCRS) within 2km of the scheme extents.
-There are also no geological Special Sites of Scientific Interest (SSSI)'s located within 200m of the works.
+There are also no geological SSSI's located within 200m of the works.

-The British Geology Viewer indicates the geology of the soil within the scheme extents consists of the following:
+The British Geology Viewer notes the geology of the soil within the scheme extents consists of the following: